 Your Lethbridge agronomist quit and took half the grower relationships with him

-A custom CRM for a Lethbridge ag-input dealer, grain buyer, or food processor runs $45,000 to $110,000 over 4 to 7 months.
+A custom CRM (Customer Relationship Management) for a Lethbridge ag-input dealer, grain buyer, or food processor runs $45,000 to $110,000 over 4 to 7 months.
 Salesforce, HubSpot, Zoho, and Pipedrive are built around a deal that closes once.
 Your relationship is a grower you sell seed and fertilizer to in spring, scout for in summer, buy grain from in fall, and finance across the whole cycle.
 A Lethbridge CRM models the grower as a recurring seasonal account with field history, contracts, and agronomy notes attached, not a one-time opportunity that goes stale the day it's marked won.

 Your rep keeps the real grower relationships in a phone, a fertilizer order book, and his own head.
 When he leaves, the next person inherits a contact list with no field history, no record of which grower runs which varieties, and no note about who got burned on a delivery two seasons ago.
 HubSpot has the email addresses.
 It has nothing about the acres, the irrigation, or the handshake on next year's malting barley.